AdaCore/spark2014/docs/ug/appendix.rst

      --prover=s     Use given prover instead of default Alt-Ergo prover

  * Proof mode values
-   . no_split   - Generate one formula per check (default)
+   . per_check   - Generate one formula per check (default)
-   . then_split - Start with one formula per check, then split into
+   . per_path    - Generate one formula per path for each check . progressive - Start with one formula per check, then split into
                    paths when needed
-   . path_wp    - Generate one formula per path for each check . no_wp      - Do not compute checks, do not call prover . all_split  - Compute all checks, save them to file, do not call prover

 .. _Alternative_Provers: